 Wrapping beets in a foil helps to trap the moisture in the beets and also makes for easier cleanup because beet juices won’t run onto your baking dish during cooking.

 Another advantage is that you can roast your beets while you are cooking something else in the oven.
 Just tack it somewhere in the corner while you are roasting a chicken or making a casserole.

 If you don’t have any foil on hand, don’t want to waste it on the beets, or, like me, don’t like wrapping food in aluminum foil, you can roast beets without wrapping them in foil.
 Just place the beets in the baking dish, put them in the oven and roast until they are done.

-As you can see on the picture above, the beets that were roasted without the foil have the dry wrinkly skin.
-They are also not as plump as the beets in the foil.
+As you can see on the picture above, the beets that were roasted without the foil (on the left) have a dry wrinkly skin.
+They are also not as plump as the beets that were roasted in foil (on the right).
 But their flavor is very rich and concentrated.

 The biggest disadvantage of using the roasting method of cooking red beets is that it takes a long time, usually two hours for medium size beets.

 3. How to steam beets

 Steaming isn’t the best method of cooking whole beets because they are a very dense vegetable and take a long time to cook.
 However, small and especially fresh baby beets can be steamed quite successfully.

 To steam beets, place them in a single layer in a steam basket, add water to the steamer, bring the water to a boil, cover, and steam for about 1 hour or until the beets are tender.
 Check on the beets every once in a while to make sure the water hasn’t evaporated and add more water if needed.